-Web and computer programmers typically work alone and are often able to work remotely with flexible schedules and hours, a real benefit if you have children or live overseas.
-Although many programmers work full-time for organizations, a good potential for contract work exists, particularly once you've gained experience and built your portfolio.
+Web and computer programmers typically work alone and are often able to work remotely with flexible schedules and hours – a real benefit if you have children or live overseas.
+Although many programmers work full-time for organizations, contract work also exists, particularly once you've gained experience and built your portfolio.

 Successful programmers typically possess the following attributes.